External Package Dependencies

 Definitionβ

-Every language that Shipyard supports has packages that can be installed to enhance the functionality and simplicity of your scripts.
-If your script uses an external package, you'll have to tell Shipyard what packages to install before the script can run successfully.
+Every language that Platform supports has packages that can be installed to enhance the functionality and simplicity of your scripts.
+If your script uses an external package, you'll have to tell Platform what packages to install before the script can run successfully.

 There are 2 options in the platform for installing packages.
 How you enter this information varies by language.

-If you're uploading code directly to Shipyard, we recommend installing packages using the Packages Panel so that team members can quickly view and change the version.
+If you're uploading code directly to Platform, we recommend installing packages using the Packages Panel so that team members can quickly view and change the version.

 If you're using a Git connection, we recommend including a packages file in the root directory of your repository.
-Shipyard will automatically find this file and install dependencies.
+Platform will automatically find this file and install dependencies.

 You must choose one option or the other.
 Using both simultaneously will result in packages not being installed properly.